Child & Family Worker in Wakefield

 #J-18808-Ljbffr

-Child & Family Worker employer: Wakefield Council
+Child & Family Worker in Wakefield employer: Wakefield Council

 Wakefield Council is an exceptional employer, offering a supportive and collaborative work environment for Children and Family Workers dedicated to making a positive impact on vulnerable young people.
 With a strong commitment to staff development, excellent benefits including generous holiday entitlement, wellbeing support, and access to high-quality training, employees are empowered to grow in their careers while enjoying a healthy work-life balance.
 Located at Havertop Police Station, the team benefits from close collaboration with partner agencies, ensuring a holistic approach to child welfare in the Wakefield district.